Properties of dry beans

 Besides being the building blocks of the body, proteins play other roles in the body such to take part in the metabolism of our body because they make hormones or enzymes.
 They also protect the body against attack by microorganisms since antibodies are composed of proteins.

-The proteins are responsible for other processes such as muscle contraction, which occurs by the action of a protein called myosin, or the transport of oxygen to all parts of the body being conducted through a protein called hemoglobin.
+Proteins are responsible for other processes such as muscle contraction, which occurs by the action of a protein called myosin, or the transport of oxygen to all parts of the body being conducted through a protein called hemoglobin.

 The human body needs proteins because, unlike plants, they can not be synthesized and must be taken by means eating foods from plants or animals.
 Animals obtain proteins by eating the plants containing these principles.